ayuba-dn/retail-cart/README.md

 # RetailCart

-This project is a simple retail application built with Angular.
+This project is a simple retail application built with Angular 18.

 ## Installation and Running the App